-The main point of Dhyaan is discovering your internal thoughts and the interaction with your consciousness; as a result of which the saadhak becomes free from the afflictions of ignorance, lack of knowledge of existance, attachment, disease, hate, fear and jealousy.
+The main point of Dhyaan is discovering your internal thoughts and the interaction with your consciousness; as a result of which the saadhak becomes free from the afflictions of ignorance, lack of knowledge of existence, attachment, disease, hate, fear, and jealousy.
 Once the saadhak becomes free from ignorance, his own understanding of awakening arises.

 The effect of Dhyaan Sadhana is steadiness and harmony of mind and the senses

-Every moment of restlessness is wiped out, the result being that the saadhak is able to attain divinity in this present world.
+Every moment of restlessness is wiped out, the result being that the saadhak can attain divinity in this present world.
 Foolishness or wrongful acts can never be committed by a saadhak.

-A divine inspiration in a regular and natural manner flows into his mind.
+Divine inspiration regularly and naturally flows into his mind.
 Different feelings and efforts become balanced within.
-Slowly slowly desires and doubts become weak and are lost forever.
+Your desires and doubts become weak and lost forever.

 One of the fruits of Dhyaan is that the body and mind become a miraculous experience.
 One becomes linked with the cosmic flow, the first effect of which is complete freedom of disease in the body and mind.
-Each and every cell, each and every nerve, vein, and the subtle energy channels – nadis and the sense organs, all receive a divine flow.
+Every cell, each nerve, vein, and the subtle energy channels – nadis and the sense organs, all receive a divine flow.